Telex: Western Union

 Loop signaling was offered in two different configurations for Western Union Telex in the United States.
 The first option, sometimes called local or loop service, provided a 60 milliampere loop circuit from the exchange to the customer teleprinter.
 The second option, sometimes called long distance or polar was used when a 60 milliampere connection could not be achieved, provided a ground return polar circuit using 35 milliamperes on separate send and receive wires.
 By the 1970s, under pressure from the Bell operating companies wanting to modernize their cable plant and lower the adjacent circuit noise that these telex circuits sometimes caused, Western Union migrated customers to a third option called F1F2.
-This F1F2 option replaced the DC voltage of the local and long distance options with modems at the exchange and subscriber ends of the telex circuit.
+This F1F2 option replaced the DC voltage of the local and long distance options with Bell 108 modems at the exchange and subscriber ends of the telex circuit.
+The Bell 108 was operationally compatible with the Bell 103 standard, minus ring detection, as it was designed for use over leased lines.

-Western Union offered connections from Telex to the AT&T Teletypewriter eXchange (TWX) system in May 1966 via its New York Information Services Computer Center.
+Western Union offered connections from telex to the AT&T Teletypewriter Exchange (TWX) system in May 1966 via its New York Information Services Computer Center.
 These connections were limited to those TWX machines that were equipped with automatic answerback capability per CCITT standard.

-USA-based Telex users could send the same message to several places around the world at the same time, like email today, using the Western Union InfoMaster Computer.
+USA-based telex users could send the same message to several places around the world at the same time, like email today, using the Western Union InfoMaster Computer.
 This involved transmitting the message via paper tape to the InfoMaster Computer (dial code 6111) and specifying the destination addresses for the single text.
-In this way, a single message could be sent to multiple distant Telex and TWX machines as well as delivering the same message to non-Telex and non-TWX subscribers via Western Union Mailgram.
+In this way, a single message could be sent to multiple distant telex and TWX machines as well as delivering the same message to non-telex and non-TWX subscribers via Western Union Mailgram.

 International record carriers

-"International record carrier" (IRC) was a term created by the Federal Communications Commission (FCC) in the United States.
+International record carrier (IRC) was a term created by the Federal Communications Commission in the United States.
 Bell's original consent agreement limited it to international dial telephony, and the Western Union Telegraph Company had given up its international telegraphic operation in a 1939 bid to monopolize U.S. telegraphy by taking over ITT's postal, telegraph and telephone service (PTT) business.
 The result was a de-emphasis on telex in the U.S. and the creation of several international telex and telegraphy companies, collectively called IRCs: